opf/openproject/docs/use-cases/safe-framework/README.md

 ---

-# Configuring SAFe in OpenProject
+# Implementing Scaled Agile Framework (SAFe) in OpenProject

 OpenProject is a powerful project management tool that can adapt to a number of different frameworks and methodologies.
 Larger organisations who choose to implement the **Scaled Agile Framework (SAFe)** methodology can leverage the wide range of features and customisability that OpenProject offers to define, plan organise to deliver value to their end customers.